Skip to contents

 fits

-A data frame containing the fit parameters for the power curve (fits output from ifcb_psd), where each row represents a sample and the columns include the parameters a, k, and R2.
+A data frame containing the fit parameters for the power curve (fits output from ifcb_psd), where each row represents a sample and the columns include the parameters a, k, and R^2.

 start_fit